Latest Scores:

 Dominating all three phases — top, bottom and neutral — Banks cruised to a 10-0 major decision over Central Dauphin’s Layla Barrios in a 235-pound bout in the round of 16.
 Barrios is the first opponent Banks hasn’t pinned in the first period this season, but she wasn’t upset about it.

-In fact, she liked wrestling a full match to sharpen her technique for future bouts.
+In fact, Banks liked wrestling a full match to sharpen her technique for future bouts.

 “Going the full 6 minutes being strong and still having my stamina … I knew I could,” Banks said.
 “If I have to, I can.”